stackscz/re-app-builder/guide.md

 $ yarn add react react-dom
 ```

+we install these dependecies, because we are using them as suggestion in step 6.

 9) Install dev-dependencies

 ```
 $ yarn add --dev add-asset-html-webpack-plugin babel-plugin-module-resolver html-webpack-include-assets-plugin
 ```

+Useful dev-dependecies

 10) create empty file called htmlStub.js in ./src directory